 Hmm.
 I thought “well, perhaps I should tell it to format that partition.
 The install will do that anyway.
 Perhaps it just doesn’t recognize that step.”
 So I did.
 It wiped the partition (no problem there) and deleted out the name of the partition (again, I can redo that.)
 I tell it to install, and again I get the same error.
 I decide that maybe a reboot is in order.

 So I go to consult my research assistant.
-You may have met him G.oogle. possible solutions, and learn that this is often due to “external storage devices” being plugged in but not recognized.
+You may have met him G.oogle.
+1 So off to Google I go, to find that I am not alone with this problem.
+Apparently it has been plaguing people since the dawn of time (er, Win7 Beta 1).
+Google suggests I read a tech support discussion from Microsoft (the mothership–so must be good!)
+I carefully read through the possible solutions, and learn that this is often due to “external storage devices” being plugged in but not recognized.
 So I look.

 None of those.
 I do have a card reader plugged in that, when I run the DISKPART utility I learn it sees as “empty” storage devices.
 (DISKPART is a disk partitioning utility that comes on the install disk and is suppose to help us troubleshoot and fix disk partitioning errors).
 So I disconnect those and reboot.

 So I turn my command chair once again to the iMac on my desk and consult the page of tech support.
 I learn that the most successful option seems to be to disconnect all the drives except the one on which one hopes to install WIn 7.
 (Yes, hopes.
 I have decided that with these problems, it is more hope than expect.)
 Time for minor surgery.
 I open the case, identify which hard drive contains the partition I want to use, and then unplug the power from rest.
 2 Of course, when one does this approach, the install will not automatically provide a “dual boot” option, so either brain surgery using BCDEdit (a command line tool in Windows) or a third party solution will be necessary. *sigh*